 We use Linear Temporal Logic to characterize g-SIS properties and specifications.
 A brief overview of temporal operators used in this paper is given in table 1.
 To formalize the LTL language we use and its semantics, suppose U is a finite set of users, O is a finite set of objects, and R is a finite set of actions, such as read and write.
+In this paper, we do not introduce subjects in the model which will be needed in more elaborate models.
+The current model is simple enough that the authorization of subjects need not be distinguished from that of the users who control them.
 Let P be a set of predicates over sorts U, O and/or R, and let $\{A, B\}$ be a partition of P. Predicates in A are called actions and intuitively encode actions or events that occurred in the transition to the current state.
 Predicates in B are used to encode aspects of a given state, such as operations that are authorized or not authorized.
 We let \mathcal{F} be the set of atomic formulas obtained by applying a predicate $p \in P$ to a list of arguments of the appropriate number and sorts.
 LTL formulas are constructed from \mathcal{F} by applying logical connectives and temporal operators in the usual way.

-Formally, a state is a function from variable-free formulas \mathcal{F} into the set {True, False}.
+Formally, a state is a function from variable-free atomic formulas \mathcal{F} into the set {True, False}.
 We use Σ to denote the set of all states.
 A trace σ is an infinite sequence of states, that is, it is an ω -sequence in Σ^{ω} .
-In the following, we often wish to write sub-formulas that state, for example, some type of join event occurs.
+In the following, we often wish to write subformulas that state, for example, some type of join event occurs.
 It is therefore convenient to introduce the following shorthands: